Parking FAQs for Students

 We have an appeal process that you can go through.
 However, there are strict guidelines that MUST be followed.
 Tickets may be appealed within ten (10) business days of the date the ticket was issued.
 After ten days the right to appeal is forfeited and the violator is responsible for all fines.
 Towing and/or boot costs may not be appealed.
 The following violations are also ineligible for appeal: Parking in fire zones, parking in handicapped spaces, or parking in reserved spaces; use of counterfeit, lost, stolen or altered permits; permit obtained by fraud; obtaining guest and/or visitor permits you are not eligible for or previously appealed citations.

 All appeals must be submitted online.
 Appeals that are denied will be assessed a $25 fee in addition to the original fine and any applicable late fees.

 I appealed my citation and it was denied.
 I still don’t think this is right.
-Now what should I do?
+Now what

 All decisions made by the Appeal Board are final.
 This policy is stated in our Rules and Regulations.
 At this point the fine and appeal fee must be paid by the date specified on your decision notice so you can avoid further late fees.

 Can I park my car overnight?

 Only those in possession of a Resident, Employee, Faculty or Adjunct Faculty Permit may park their vehicles overnight.
 Employees, Faculty or Adjunct Faculty needing to park overnight may only do so if on university business.
 If for some reason you need to park overnight there are ways to do that.
 Please contact Parking Services so that we can tell you the correct procedure for your situation.

 Yes, if you need to have your vehicle on campus overnight there is an additional fee plus tax where applicable.
 Current fees are available online and in the Parking Services Office.